Brugman/overwatch-counters/README.md

 # Overwatch Counters

 > Some enemy hero giving you trouble?
-Grab your favorite counter!\
+Grab your favorite counter!
-> Overwatch Counters is available online at [overwatchcounters.com](https://overwatchcounters.com/).

 ![demo](/demo.gif)